 - Piping can only be built for one installation address.
 Fittings can be installed at any address in any province it is registered in.

 - Piping must be signed off by an authorized inspector.
 Fittings can be signed off by the shop’s inspector according to the in house QC program.

-The Sample shown here is registered as a piping system for one off use at only one address.
-If the manufacturer of this sample later builds another copy for a different address, the registration process needs to be repeated.
-Alberta and Ontario now have ways of registering “portable” piping systems that are not registered to an address.
+The Sample shown here is registered as a piping system for use at only one address.
+If the manufacturer of this sample later builds another copy for the same location, or a different address, the registration process needs to be repeated.
+Alberta now has a way of registering “mobile” piping systems that are not registered to an address.
 Some other jurisdictions will allow oversize fittings to get around this difficulty.

 Drawings and Calculations